-Due to health concerns regarding the COVID-19 pandemic (novel coronavirus 2019), we have cancelled all our public educational events through April 30th.
+Due to health concerns regarding COVID-19, we have cancelled our upcoming public educational events.
 This includes the following:

 We transferred the plants originally grown for the Plant Sale to Holder Hill Farm — owned by Master Gardener, Jeanne Brown.
 You can purchase our plants there and a portion of the proceeds will benefit HCMGA.

 We will continue to monitor the situation and provide updates via this website and our Facebook page.

 In the meantime, we will continue to publish gardening articles each week in local newspapers.
 You can visit our Newspaper Articles page (under the RESOURCES tab) to find past articles on a wide variety of gardening related topics pertinent to Henderson County.
 We will also continue to publish our free e-newsletter loaded with lots of gardening info.
 If you are not signed up to receive it, please contact us and we’ll be happy to get you on our email list.

 If you have any questions, please don’t hesitate to contact us.
 We’re here to help!